mongodb/docs/source/includes/fact-mongodrdl-example.rst

        "detail": { "a": 2, "b": 3 }
    }

-You can use :program:`mongodrdl` to generate a schema based on this collection by running the following command:
+Run :program:`mongodrdl` to generate a schema based on this collection:

+.. class:: copyable-code
 .. code-block:: sh

    mongodrdl -d test -c abc -o schema.drdl

-The generated schema file ``schema.drdl`` will look similar to the following:
+The generated schema file (``schema.drdl``) looks similar to the following:

 .. code-block:: yaml